NhatNguyen1502/java-database-capstone/user_stories.md

 _As a doctor, I want to update my specialization, qualifications, and contact information, so that patients can make informed decisions when booking appointments._

 **Acceptance Criteria:**
-1. Doctor can edit profile fields (name, specialization, qualifications, bio)
+1. Doctor can edit: full_name, phone, specialization, bio, consultation_fee, years_of_experience
-2. Profile photo can be uploaded (max 5MB, jpg/png format)
-3. Doctor can add/update credentials and certifications
-4. Contact information (phone, office location) can be modified
-5. Changes require admin approval before being publicly visible
-6. Profile updates are saved with confirmation message
+2. Can update profile_photo_url
+3. Changes update updated_at timestamp automatically
+4. Profile changes logged in audit_logs

 **Priority:** Medium

-**Story Points:** 5
+**Story Points:** 3

-**Notes:**
-- Verify credentials against medical licensing databases
-- Allow doctors to showcase specializations and areas of expertise

 ---